overviewer/Minecraft-Overviewer/docs/config.rst

                 'forcerender': True,
         }

+``renderchecks``
+    This is an integer, and functions as a more complex form of ``forcerender``.
+Setting it to 1 enables :option:`--check-tiles` mode, setting it to 2 enables :option:`--forcerender`, and 3 tells Overviewer to keep this particular render in the output, but otherwise don't update it.
+It defaults to 0, which is the usual update checking mode.

 ``changelist``
     This is a string.
 It names a file where it will write out, one per line, the path to tiles that have been updated.
 You can specify the same file for